brichard19/BitCrack/README.md

 -p, --points NUMBER
     Each thread will process NUMBER keys at a time

+-r, --random
+    Each point will start in random KEYSPACE

 --keyspace KEYSPACE
     Specify the range of keys to search, where KEYSPACE is in the format,